 Once you have ascertained that the structure is sound and lead free you are ready to start work.
 If the barn is already painted with a lead free paint, you will need to treat any green growth with a fungicidal wash.
 We would recommend Centrecoat Fungicidal Wash GS36 .
 After the fungicidal wash has been applied and allowed to work for 24 hours, the surface must be cleaned.
 Promain would recommend a product such as Rustoleum EpoxyShield Cleaner Degreaser 2901.
 This process will remove any dirt, grease of airborne pollutants such as carbon deposits from exhaust fumes.

 As a note, please do not use washing up liquid to clean your external wood!
 If you do, it will leave a film that any following paint will not stick to.

 Power washing can help remove dirt and lose and flaking paint.
-Any lose or flaking paint must be sanded back to a sound edge.
-Any areas of bare timber should be spot primed with a diluted coat of the Barn Paint.
+Sand all lose or flaking paint back to a sound edge.
+Spot prime any areas of bare timber with a dilution coat of the Barn Paint.